PremModhaOfficial/notes/IPV4.md

 0-127
 > [!NOTE] 127
-> 127 are private and not give to any devicce in the internet
+> 127 are private and not give to any device in the internet

 ## B